imdeepmind/imdeepmind.github.io/docs/databases/sql/subqueries.md

 | Bob   |

 **Explanation:**
-Only employees who are project leads exist in the subquery; returned by outer query.
+Only employees who are project leads exist in the subquery; they're returned by the outer query. `EXISTS` is efficient because it stops as soon as it finds a match!